day-garwood/VoxBoss/contributing.md

 Here are some tips to get you started.

-### Test and Provide Feedback
-If you've integrated VoxBoss into your project (or even if you compile and use the example), it would be great to know how it went.

 ### Spread the Word
 Know someone who might benefit from VoxBoss?
 Share this project with them.

 ### Suggest features
+If you've integrated VoxBoss into your project (or even if you compile and use the example), it would be great to know how it went.

 Suggestions for features, handlers and so on are very much encouraged, especially in this early stage.
-Feel free to open an issue.
+[Feel free to open an issue][1].

 ### Bug reports
 Bug squashing is fun (splat!).
 So please go ahead and report them.
-Again, feel free to open an issue.
+Again, feel free to [open an issue][1].

 ### Documentation
 Improvements to documentation will be reviewed with pleasure.
 New documents, such as tutorials, API reference etc, would also be very useful.